apacheignite/documentation/sql/dml.md

 [/block]
 ##Custom Keys

-If you use only predefined SQL data types for cache keys then there is no need to perform additional manipulation with DML related configuration.
+If you use only predefined SQL data types for cache keys, then there is no need to perform additional manipulation with DML related configuration.
 Those data types are defined by `GridQueryProcessor#SQL_TYPES` constant and listed below.
 [block:callout]
 {
   "type": "info",